Safe Harbour (novel): Synopsis

 At eleven, Pip Mackenzie has experienced such tragedy leaving her mother inconsolable.
 As she wanders the beach while her mother is shut up indoors, she stumbles upon Matt Bowles.
 An artist and divorcee, Pip reminds him of his daughter and they strike up an unusual friendship.
 Her mother, a French woman named Ophélie, is sceptical at first but soon discovers that Matt has lit up both of their lives.

 When the summer comes to an end, Ophélie and Pip leave for the city but find life without Matt painful.
 As Ophélie begins a volunteer job at a city outreach program for the homeless, she tries to begin the long process of healing.
-But as she is betrayed in the worst way, Matt appears and allows her to be herself and finally see a way through the mist of Safe Harbour.
+As she is betrayed in the worst way, Matt appears and allows her to be herself and finally see a way through the mist of Safe Harbour.

 The novel ends with Matt and Ophélie's wedding in the beach with Pip as the witness at Safe Harbour.